Burglary Defense Lawyers in San Diego

 Another possible defense to burglary is if you legally entered the property on a prior occasion.
 When the prosecution uses evidence such as fingerprints lifted at the scene, a possible defense could be that those fingerprints were there from the time you entered the premises legally.

-The right defense can keep you out of jail, eliminate the high fines associated with burglary charges, and prevent any "strikes" on your criminal record.
+The right defense can keep you out of jail, eliminate the high fines associated with San Diego or Vista burglary charges, and prevent any "strikes" on your criminal record.
 But you need the right attorney to build that defense.

-At jD LAW, P.C., we have the skills, experience, and toughness to get you out of a tight spot.
+At jD Law Criminal Defense Attorneys, we have the skills, experience, and toughness to get you out of a tight spot.
 Founding attorney James N. Dicks is a board-certified criminal defense specialist who knows the system.
 A former LAPD detective, he knows how to best prepare a case to be heard before a judge or jury.

-If you have been charged with burglary, contact jD LAW, P.C. today at (760) 630-2000 for a free consultation about your unique situation.
+If you have been charged with burglary, contact a San Diego burglary defense lawyer at jD Law Criminal Defense Attorneys today at (760) 630-2000 for a free consultation about your unique situation.

 Don’t Waste Any Time!